 When you’re just getting started with digital marketing, it can be confusing.
 There are so many strategies and tools to look into for when you’re setting up your online marketing efforts – from Google search, social media, email, and everything in between.
 The ultimate goal, of course, is to connect with your current clients and prospective customers.
 But, with all the tools, techniques and channels available to you, where do you start?

 To start off on the right foot you should plan and document a digital marketing strategy fully.
-This will not only pull all of your online efforts together into a cohesive battleplan, but you’ll also be able to target customers and optimize in a much more strategic way – not to mention that you can get ahead of your competition.
+Whether it’s for your business or for a digital marketing agency, this will not only pull all of your online efforts together into a cohesive battleplan, but you’ll also be able to target customers and optimize in a much more strategic way – not to mention that you can get ahead of your competition.
 A poll recently showed that 49% of businesses still don’t have a digital marketing strategy.

 Digital marketing isn’t a new field and there are so many marketers around the world sharing the knowledge they’ve gained on the latest industry best practices.
 This information is generally shared online through blogs, videos and forums.